 June 7-11 (10 spaces)

 9:00 am - 3:00 pm each day

 What is the Zoo ALIVE program?

-ZooALIVE participants are taught how to handle ambassador animals and learn techniques for animal presentations and informal conservation lessons.
-Additionally, they are taught about how zoos operate, what careers are available in the zoo world, and how zoos continue to evolve to provide the best education and inspiration to those who appreciate animals and nature.
+ZooALIVE members are taught how to handle ambassador animals and learn techniques for animal presentations and informal conservation lessons.
+Additionally, they learn about how zoos operate, what careers are available in the zoo world, and how zoos continue to evolve to provide the best education and inspiration to those who appreciate animals and nature.

 I LOVE animals!
 All I want to do is play and cuddle with them.
 Is this training for me?

 We love animals too!
 We also love education, public speaking, and conservation- which is much of what you will be introduced to and participate in as a ZooALIVE member.
 Presenting animals to audiences at the zoo is certainly a fun aspect of the program, however, if you are uncomfortable speaking to people you are unfamiliar with or are uninterested in educating zoo guests about the environment, animal conservation and facts about zoos, becoming a ZooALIVE team member is probably not for you.

 What kind of time commitment is expected of me after I complete the week of training?